AndresHerrera/croprows_generator_pa/README.md

 **croprows_generator_pa** is the source code of **Crop Rows Generator v1.0 (CRG)** .

 **Crop Rows Generator (CRG) v1.0** is a tool that specialized user can use to generate georeferenced lines from high resolution images obtained by a drone.
-(CRG) uses an orthomosaic and a eld delimitation vector mask as an input.
-After processing CRG obtains at the output a set of les that can be used to be integrated into geographic information systems or to be provided as an input for an auto-guidance machinery.
-(CRG) is based on computer vision techniques and under a high performance computing approach is capable of processing high resolution and large images and on these images detect, generate and mapping a crop rows in sugarcane elds in an easy and accurate way,with a few clicks.
+(CRG) uses an orthomosaic and a Field delimitation vector mask as an input.
+After processing CRG obtains at the output a set of Files that can be used to be integrated into geographic information systems or to be provided as an input for an auto-guidance machinery.
+(CRG) is based on computer vision techniques and under a high performance computing approach is capable of processing high resolution and large images and on these images detect, generate and mapping a crop rows in sugarcane Fields in an easy and accurate way,with a few clicks.
 CRG has a client interface (**CRG-QGIS Plugin**) integrated as a plugin into the geographic information system software (QGIS Desktop).
 A processing core that handles the most complex tasks and is accessed by a command line interface (**CRG-CLI** ).
 A REST API (CRG-API ) which exposes resources through on HTTP methods.

 ## Product Perspective

-CRG was developed for everyone who is interested in generate geospatial crop rows in sugarcane elds using high resolution imagery captured by a Drone.
+CRG was developed for everyone who is interested in generate geospatial crop rows in sugarcane Felds using high resolution imagery captured by a Drone.
 It is an open source project.
 It was developed to run on Windows and Linux O.S.

 ## Assumptions and Dependencies